 1. Use Digital Invitations

 If you’re dedicated to sending paper invites, check out Paper Culture for eco-friendly paper.
-They source all their paper from 100% recycled paper to bamboo and they also plant a tree for every order!
+They source all their paper from 100% recycled paper to bamboo, and they also plant a tree for every order!
 How awesome is that?

 Parties can be really wasteful because of the single-use plates, cups, and utensils.
 There are also tons of napkins and paper towels that are wasted during the party and after for cleanup.
-At least when I was growing up, during birthday parties we’d have a few trash bags filled to the top with single-use items.
-All this waste could have been saved if we just used reusable utensils, plates, napkins, and cups.
+At least when I was growing up, during birthday parties, we’d have a few trash bags filled to the top with single-use items.
+All this waste could have been saved if we had just used reusable utensils, plates, napkins, and cups.

 The same goes with water bottles- get rid of them!
 Instead, use a pitcher or carafe for water.
 Also, make sure to avoid purchasing and giving out plastic straws.
 If you want to have some in case, look into bamboo straws.